rtm0/vm-util/pt-index/docs/perf.md

 For each use case we will use the same data:

-- Time range: the whole previous day
+- The time range is the whole previous day
 - There are 100K instances.
 Each instance emits 10 unique metrics (TSBS [cpu-only](https://github.com/timescale/tsbs?tab=readme-ov-file#dev-ops) use case).
 Therefore, 100K instances emit 1M unique metrics.